-Building setback to the Secondary Road Frontage shall be to OMP:
+Building setback to the Secondary Road Frontage shall be:

-- Garage (or covered carports) are not allowable for access to secondary roads.
-For clarity the secondary road shall be considered the long boundary. - minimum of 1.0m to the OMP of the dwelling - In addition to the setbacks nominated, houses that have a frontage to more than one street must present an interesting and attractive façade to all frontages by replicating the design features of the primary frontage facade.
+- garage (or covered carport) will not be supported from secondary street. - minimum of 1.0m OMP for the dwelling - In addition to the setbacks nominated, houses that have a frontage to more than one street must present an interesting and attractive façade to all frontages by replicating the design features of the primary frontage facade.
 Integrated feature fencing and landscape treatments are also key elements of the appearance of the street frontage.